Many people have questions about a newborn session, so here I’ve tried to answer the most common ones. If you have others, please do get in touch.

 Yes.
 I have mums in within days of having had a section, and they are always lovely and comfortable.
-The studio is cosy and has a large sofa with cushions you can use if you wish.
+The studio is cosy and has comfy chairs for you to relax on.
 You can see the studio HERE

 Can we bring our own outfits or props?

 I have developed my own style, and a huge part of that is the outfits and props I use in the session.
 I prefer to only use my props, and hope that as you booked me for my style, that you’ll be more than happy with that.
 However, if you have a special item of sentimental value you’d like me to include in a few images, please do bring it along.
 I’ll do my best to include it for you.

 How many I take depends on your baby on the day, but usually when you come back for your ordering appointment I will show you between 20 and 30 hand edited images for you to then purchase from.

 How long does it take before we can see the photos?